-Merrywood Estate, the childhood home of Jacqueline Kennedy Onassis, is an iconic estate has become eponymous with grace, class, and Americana.
+Merrywood Estate, the childhood home of Jacqueline Kennedy Onassis, is an iconic estate which has become eponymous with grace, class, and Americana.

 The estate was built in 1919 by Newbold Noyes, owner and associate editor of the Washington Star newspaper.
 The two-storey Georgian mansion, surrounded by terraced gardens, originally boasted 46-acres of virgin land when it was purchased from the Noyes' estate in 1930, by Hugh D. Auchincloss II, a Standard Oil heir most famous for being the step-father of Jackie O.